IoT-Connector (Aka. Product) Management Page

 Set resource to send data to the device

-Notes: You can also disable the synchronization for a give resource, if so the Set & Reported will always be the same.
+Notes: You can also disable the synchronization for a give resource, if so the "set" & "reported" will always be the same, and the data will not get pushed to the device.
+However the device can still actively access it on demand.

-The Content page serves as a file store that your devices can access and utilize through the API.
+The Content page serves as a secure file store powered by the Murano Content Micro-Service.
 Click “+ NEW CONTENT” and follow the prompts to upload your files.
 Each content item has an ID, a MIME type, a size (in bytes), and a timestamp.
-Devices may list available content, get content info, and download content using the HTTP Device API.
+In IoT-Connector, those files can be accessed by your devices through the device API.
+Devices may list available content, get content info, download and upload content using the HTTP Device API.

 There is no restriction as to the kind of content that can be made available to devices.
 Files can contain anything from audio/video content to config data, but the typical use case is to store firmware updates.
 For content that gets updated over time, such as with new firmware versions, it is recommended to include in the ID some kind of version tag.
 Whether this approach is taken or the content is updated in place and a timestamp is used to differentiate, devices will need a means to know which version they are at.
 Exosite recommends storing this information in a Resource.
 Additionally, if the resource is cloud-modifiable, the device can be notified when new firmware is available.